rhiga2/notes/books/designing_data_intensive_applications.md

 * Row-oriented: Values in the same row are located next to each other in storage.
 Ideal for OLTP
 * Column-oriented: Values in the same column are located close in storage.
 Ideal for OLAP that accesses few columns
  * Column compression: bitmap encoding of columns
 * Sort-order: We need to specify primary, secondary, tertiary columns to determine sort.
 Cannot sort rows independently if we want to reconstruct the rows.
 Can lead to better compression in primary sorted column.
+### Aggregations on Data
+* Virtual view v materialized view: Materialized view actually stores copy of aggregations on to disk.
+Virtual view just expands the query.
+* Materialized views don't make sense in write-heavy OLTP as write also needs to update the view.
+* Data cubes

-## Chapter 4:
+## Chapter 4: Encoding and Evolution